tamariam/Quiz-Master/README.md

 ## Target Audience

--Gamers
+- Gamers
--Sport,Music and Movie Fans.
+- Sport,Music and Movie Fans.
--Users who  are looking to expand their knowledge base in a fun way.
+- Users who  are looking to expand their knowledge base in a fun way.
--Users who are looking for quick and enjoyable way to spend time.
+- Users who are looking for quick and enjoyable way to spend time.

 ## Site Aim